Bryant Family Dentistry

 2. Call Us Right Away

-If it’s a permanent (adult) tooth, carefully place it back into the socket and gently bite down on a clean cloth.
-If that’s not possible, store it in milk or saline until you get to the dentist.
-Keeping the tooth moist is essential because it keeps the tooth alive.
+If the tooth is a permanent adult tooth, you can attempt to place it back in the socket and bite down gently on a clean cloth to hold it in place.
+If that is not possible, store the tooth in milk or saline.
+Keeping it moist is essential until you are seen by the dentist.

 6. Control Bleeding

-Use sterile gauze or a clean cloth to apply gentle pressure if there’s bleeding.
-This also helps with swelling and pain.
+Use clean gauze or a cloth to apply light pressure.
+This helps slow bleeding and keep the area stable.

 7. Apply a Cold Compress

-Don’t place aspirin directly on the gums as it can cause burns.
-Use over-the-counter pain relief as directed.
+Avoid putting aspirin directly on the gum tissue.
+It can cause irritation or burns.
+Use over-the-counter pain relief only as directed.

-We welcome patients of all ages from Knoxville, East Knoxville, West Knoxville, Kingsley Station, Asbury, and beyond.
+We welcome patients from Knoxville, Farragut, Kingsley Station, Asbury, and surrounding communities.

 If you have difficulty using our website, please email us or call us at (865) 693-7631